Keto and Paleo Friendly

 - Higher MCTs also reduce appetite and improve functioning of the immune system.

-- Milkio ghee is also having more butyrate which helps promote a healthy metabolism.
+Milkio ghee contains loads of butyrate which helps in promoting a healthy metabolism.

 Milkio’s Keto and Paleo Friendly claim

-We ensure the manufacturing of our grass-fed ghee, which is rich with good fats, retains high MCT, more vitamins and CLA, giving it nutty buttery flavoured taste.
+We ensure that our grass-fed ghee is rich with good fats, it retains high MCT count, contains more vitamins and CLA, and it offers a unique nutty buttery flavoured taste.